FRIEDparrot/ClassReview/🖊️Learning_Notes/Material_Interpolation/Introduction of Material Interpolation.md

 2. RAMP interpolation model
 According to the variable density model, the RAMP interpolation model is defined as :
 $$k_i = \frac{x_i}{1 + q(1-x_i)} k_{i0}$$
-where $q$ is the weight coefficient off the RAMP  interpolation model hence the weight coefficient of the RAMP interpolation model is defined as :
+where $q$ is the weight coefficient of the RAMP  interpolation model hence the weight coefficient of the RAMP interpolation model is defined as :

 $$f(x_i) = c_i = \frac{x_i}{1+ q(1-x_i)} u_i^T k_{i0} u_i$$